 We spent the afternoon getting some groceries for our home in Kyoto as well as exploring the little narrow laneways around our accommodation.

 Day 12: Explore Kyoto

-Day 12 our friends who were doing a Japan 2 weeks itinerary – took the train to Osaka to spend the day at Universal Studios in Osaka.
+Day 12 our friends who were doing a Japan 2 weeks itinerary – took the train to Osaka to spend the day at Universal Studios in Osaka – one of the great attractions in Japan for families.
 We were going to Osaka after Kyoto, but they were ending their trip in Kyoto.
 If you’re doing a Japan 14 days itinerary – this may be something you might also like to consider.
 See more details about Universal Studios below.

-This is a brief overview of what we got up to on day 12 of our Japan trip:
+This is a brief overview of what we got up to on day 12 of our Japan trip with family: